Thomas Trueman: Personal life

 Trueman married Mary, the daughter of Robert Lashley (d.
 1680) and widow of Capt.
 John Bogue (d.
 1667), who survived him for about a year, but the couple had no children who survived them.
 She had a sister Katherine who had married Richard Brightwell, and two other sisters who married Philip Cooksey and Richard Southerne.

 Death and legacy

 Trueman died on December 6, 1684, and was buried at the Trent Hall plantation on the Patuxent River.
-The estate's administrator was attorney and planter Thomas Greenfield, who had married James Trueman's daughter Martha and sat in the Upper House of the Maryland Assembly from 1708-1715 after representing Calvert County in the lower house in 1692-1693 and Prince George's County in the 1699-1700, 1701-1704 and 1704-1707 sessions.
-The other heirs were James Truman's daughters Mary who had married Thomas Hollyday (who represented Prince George's County in Maryland's Lower House in 1696), and Ann who married John Bigger (who represented Calvert County in Maryland's Lower House in 1699-1702).
+The estate's administrator was attorney and planter Thomas Greenfield, who had married James Trueman's daughter Martha and sat in the Upper House of the Maryland Assembly from 1708 to 1715 after representing Calvert County in the lower house in 1692-1693 and Prince George's County in the 1699–1700, 1701-1704 and 1704-1707 sessions.
+The other heirs were James Truman's daughters Mary who had married Thomas Hollyday (who represented Prince George's County in Maryland's Lower House in 1696), and Ann who married John Bigger (who represented Calvert County in Maryland's Lower House in 1699–1702).
 This Patuxent River peninsula was developed as Golden Beach beginning in 2002, but part is protected by a conservation easement.